Free Online Legal Resources

-There are four different courts in Maine, each with its own unique set of responsibilities.
+Maine's judicial system has four different court levels.
 Which court you see will depend on your particular legal issue.

 When faced with a legal issue, contacting an experienced attorney is always the best bet.
-At LawInfo you can search for a skilled, Lead Counsel Rated Maine attorney by location and by practice area.
-We have Maine attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.
+At LawInfo you can search for a skilled, Lead Counsel Rated Maine attorney by location and by practice area to find the attorney who will best guide you through the legal system while protecting your rights and interests.